zdravkov/kendo-docs/getting-started/framework/draganddrop/overview.md

 ### Add visual indications

-The developer may use DropTarget events such as `dragenter` and `dragleave` to visually indicate that the dragged item is over the DropTarget element.
+The developer may use the DropTarget events such as `dragenter` and `dragleave` to visually indicate that when the dragged item enters/leaves the DropTarget element boundaries.

     <div id="listA"></div>